 In section Notes you can add notes about contact.
 In section Address you can fill address contact information.
 In section Internet you can add one or more emails for this contact and a link to a web site.
+In section Organizational Unit, if a contact is a part of an organization, you can fill organizational attributes.
 If you are adding a new contact, you can choose phonebook, among those configured, where to save the contact.
 Also you can choose if this contact will be a personal, public or group (among those to which the user belongs).
+If you select more than a group holding CTRL key button, a contact will belong to several groups.
 To save your changes, click on Save button, but remember that you can save contact only in accord to your permissions.